Learning Compact Boolean Networks

 \section{Variance Across Random Seeds}

-To verify the stability of our methods, we repeat the main results in \cref{sec:exp_connection} and \cref{sec:exp_convolution} with different random seeds and report the mean and standard deviation in \cref{tb:DLGN_MNIST_rs}, \cref{tb:DLGN_CIFAR_rs}, \cref{tb:CLGN_MNIST_rs}, and \cref{tb:CLGN_CIFAR_rs}, respectively.
-Results show that our method consistently outperforms the baselines with a clear margin under different random seeds, demonstrating the robustness of our approach.
+To verify stability, we repeat the main connection-learning and convolution experiments from \cref{sec:exp_connection,sec:exp_convolution} across random seeds. \Cref{tb:DLGN_MNIST_rs,tb:DLGN_CIFAR_rs,tb:CLGN_MNIST_rs,tb:CLGN_CIFAR_rs} report the corresponding means and standard deviations.
+Our method consistently outperforms the baselines by a clear margin, indicating that the improvements are stable across seeds.